bagetmasta/task_scheduler/README.md

 - Interactive buttons to manage each task.
 - Modal windows for editing and adding tasks.
 - Intuitive user interface using react-bootstrap.
+- The Notiflix library is used for notifications.

 ---